chiyadev/genshin-schedule/README.md

 - `web` frontend serving the website assets
 - `sync` backend handling API requests

-Navigate to the respective subprojects for a detailed build procedure.
+Navigate to the respective subproject directories for a detailed build procedure.

 You may use the provided Dockerfiles ([web](Dockerfile.web) and [sync](Dockerfile.sync)) to generate production images.